 Walk-in hours for general information or to submit documents:

 9 a.m.–4 p.m., Monday through Friday

-With upper-division courses from more than two-dozen disciplines listed for the minor, students can tap into a creative yet focused mix of ideas and tools to augment their majors and career orientations with spatial perspectives.
-For the Minor in Spatial Studies, students select one of three focus areas that allies most clearly with their areas of disciplinary and/or career interest.
+With upper-division courses from more than two-dozen disciplines listed for the minor, students can tap into a creative mix of ideas and tools to enhance their majors and career orientations with spatial perspectives.
+For the Minor in Spatial Studies, a student selects one of three focus areas that allies most clearly with his/her areas of disciplinary and/or career interest.
 These include: (a) Spatial Thinking, (b) Space and Place, and (c) Spatial Science.
 The curricula for these areas of study include a breadth of courses that reflect the pervasive nature of spatial reasoning across diverse fields of knowledge.

 Please note: As per UCSB policy, Geography majors are not eligible for the Minor in Spatial Studies.

 The Spatial Thinking focus emphasizes spatial cognition and reasoning associated with problem solving and representation, and applications of both elementary and complex reasoning processes in different domains of human activity and knowledge development.
 This focus represents a concentration on the science of spatial learning at individual and societal levels, and on the mental associations that facilitate learning about and functioning within human and natural environments.

 The Spatial Science focus emphasizes the analysis and visualization of information, featuring courses that build methodological and technological competencies for documenting space-time patterns and processes about phenomena in the physical world as well as about behavior and its consequences in the human world.
 In the design disciplines (including some branches of engineering) the focus is on problem solving and product development that frequently entails the (re)arrangement of spatial entities and documentation of the consequences thereafter.